Fortanix IPMI Setup for FX2200 Series I

 Figure 6: BMC network configuration

-8. After rebooting, the IPMI web page will be accessible at the specified IP address through any browser.
+8. After rebooting, the IPMI page will be accessible at the specified IP address through any browser.

 http://10.195.64.85/#login